LASP-UCL/lasp-ucl.github.io/README.md

 hugo server
 ```

-### deploy to gh-pages
+### deploy to GitHub pages

-The deployment is done by the workflow [.github/workflows/gh-pages.yml](.github/workflows/gh-pages.yml).
+The deployment is done by the an GitHub workflow [.github/workflows/gh-pages.yml](.github/workflows/gh-pages.yml).
-It is automatically run when do git push.
+It is automatically done when do a git push.
+It can also be done from the [actions section](https://github.com/LASP-UCL/lasp-ucl.github.io/actions).
-But it can also be run from the [actions section](https://github.com/LASP-UCL/lasp-ucl.github.io/actions) or by the command `gh workflow run` (when the [gh tool](https://github.com/cli/cli) is setup).

 ## References